datawire/forge/docs/tutorials/quickstart.md

 ## Deploy a service

 When deploying a service into Kubernetes, you need to provide not just code, but the actual <strong>configuration</strong> needed to run this code.
-Forge is a build system that builds both the code and configuration, together.
+Forge is a build/deployment system that builds both the code and configuration, together.

 1. We'll show Forge in action with a simple service.
 Clone our example service: